 When he was a teenager, he loved drawing and painting and wanted to be an illustrator.
 Parental support was not there, but he continued his interest in art for his own enjoyment.
 Over the years he painted in water color and oils and drew many pencil and pen and ink sketches.

 After retirement his wife Cindy thought he should get back into art, as she knew how much he enjoyed creating it.
 She gave him the gift of lessons with Auburn's award winning pastel artist Reif Erickson.
 Paul instantly fell in love with the medium, and absorbed every detail he could glean from Reif, and studied with him for a year.
 He credits Reif with teaching him so very much about color and values and why they were important in creating paintings with interest.

 He loves to visit art museums and study the work of famous landscape painters.
 Through his growth in the pastel medium, he has developed his own style and paints vibrant paintings of places he has visited.
 He enjoys being able to capture those special moments and recreate them with a painting of the scene for others to enjoy.

-Paul is a member artist with the Placer Arts League, the Sierra Pastel Society, and the Pastel Society of the West Coast.
+Paul is a member artist with the Arts Councilo the Sierra Pastel Society, and the Pastel Society of the West Coast.
 He paints for his own enjoyment, and hopefully yours as well.
 He loves to capture the beautiful rural scenes around Auburn, the old barns that tell a story of ages gone by and also enjoys painting animals and birds.
 He hopes you are captivated by some of the beautiful scenes he paints and that his paintings will bring back a special memory of your own when you visited one of the places he has painted.
 He enjoys plein air painting on location.
 Some of his paintings were begun in sketches on location and finished in his home studio where he also uses reference photographs that captured the lighting at the time he was there.